 3. With pet insurance, you can effectively budget for other pet care costs.

-If an owner likes to buy items for their cats or dogs, the pet insurance policy may help them allocate more.
+If owners like to buy items for their cats or dogs, the pet insurance policy may help them allocate more.

 Since the budgeting aspect for healthcare is gone from the scene, they may purchase useful miscellaneous stuff for their pets.

-It may include, but will not be limited to, reallocation of the budget for their grooming and vaccinations.
+It may include, but will not be limited to, reallocating the budget for their grooming and vaccinations.